Panther tank: Western Front – France

-Western Front – Ardennes Offensive
+Western Front – Ardennes offensive

 A status report on 15 December 1944 listed an all-time high of 471 Panthers assigned to the Western Front, with 336 operational (71 percent).
 This was one day before the start of the Battle of the Bulge; 400 of the tanks assigned to the Western Front were in units sent into the offensive.

 The Panther once again demonstrated its prowess in open country, where it could hit its targets at long range with near-impunity, and its vulnerability in the close-in fighting of the small towns of the Ardennes, where they suffered heavy losses.
 A status report on 15 January 1945 showed only 97 operational Panthers left in the units involved in the operation, out of 282 still in their possession.
 Total writeoffs were listed as 198.

-The Operation Greif commando mission included five Panthers assigned to Panzerbrigade 150, disguised to look like M10 Tank Destroyers by welding on additional plates, applying US-style camouflage paint and markings.
-This was carried out as part of a larger operation that involved soldiers disguised as Americans to attack US troops from the rear.
+The Operation Greif commando mission included five Panthers assigned to Panzerbrigade 150, disguised to look like M10 tank destroyers by welding on additional plates, applying U.S.-style camouflage paint and markings.
+This was carried out as part of a larger operation that involved soldiers disguised as Americans to attack U.S. troops from the rear.
 The disguised Panthers were detected and destroyed.

 In February 1945, eight Panzer divisions with a total of 271 Panthers were transferred from the West to the Eastern Front.
 Only five Panther battalions remained in the west.

 One of the top German Panther commanders was SS-Oberscharführer Ernst Barkmann of the 2nd SS-Panzer Regiment "Das Reich".
 By the end of the war, he had some 80 tank kills claimed.

 Historian Steven Zaloga observed that the Panther's performance in the Ardennes operation against American M4 Shermans was disappointing for a vehicle of its technical specifications, given the Panther's superior armour and armament to the Sherman.
 Zaloga argues that this was down to the fact that at this point in the war, the quality of German tank crews had fallen and most Panther crews were inexperienced with minimal training.
 The lack of training exacerbated the Panther's technical weaknesses (poor power train durability and a lack of fuel and spare parts), resulting in many Panthers breaking down which were unable to be salvaged.
 Thus while a Panther was superior to a Sherman in the hands of an experienced crew, inadequate training, coupled with Sherman numerical superiority, resulted in a poor combat performance for the vehicle during the offensive.